Food in Évora — What to Eat and Where

 Where to Eat

-Taberna Típica Quarta Feira — widely considered the best traditional restaurant in Évora.
-Small room, set menu only (they tell you what’s on today), intense flavours.
-Book well ahead.
-Mains around €16–20.
+Taberna Típica Quarta Feira — Widely considered the best traditional restaurant in Évora.
+Small room (approximately 30 seats), set menu only — the owner tells you what is on today.
+The açorda and pork dishes are excellent.
+Book well ahead, especially for dinner.
+Mains approximately €16–20.
+Closed Sundays.
+Cash preferred.

-Tasquinha do Oliveira — another much-recommended traditional restaurant.
-Açorda and pork are reliably excellent.
-Closes Sunday evenings and Mondays.
-Reserve in advance.
+Tasquinha do Oliveira — Another much-recommended traditional restaurant with a similarly personal approach.
+Açorda and pork à alentejana are reliably excellent.
+Small, intimate setting.
+Closed Sunday evenings and Mondays.
+Reserve in advance — the room fills quickly.

-Dom Joaquim — slightly more tourist-facing but reliable.
-Good wine list, consistent Alentejo classics.
-Mains €14–22.
+Dom Joaquim — Slightly more tourist-facing but consistently reliable.
+Good wine list with deep Alentejo coverage, consistent execution of the regional classics.
+Mains approximately €14–22.
 Better for groups than the tiny tascas.
+Located near the Roman Temple.

 Pastry

-Queijadas de Évora — small cheese pastries made from fresh curd cheese, eggs, and cinnamon.
-The local pastry that every bakery in the city makes. €0.80–1 each.
+Queijadas de Évora — small cheese pastries made from fresh curd cheese, eggs, and cinnamon, baked until the tops caramelise.
+The local pastry that every bakery in the city makes.
+Approximately €0.80–1 each.
+Best eaten warm.

-Pastéis de nata are available everywhere but less distinctive than further north.
-Go for the queijadas if you’re choosing local.
+Pastéis de nata are available everywhere but less distinctive than in Lisbon or Belém.
+Go for the queijadas if you are choosing something local — they are Évora’s own and rarely found to the same standard elsewhere in Portugal.

 Frequently Asked Questions